tmenguy/ha-solcast-solar/README.md

 > [!IMPORTANT]
 > If you do not have a solar generation sensor in your system then this integration will not work in the Energy dashboard.
-The graph, and adding the forecast integration rely on there being a generation sensor setup
+The graph, and adding the forecast integration rely on there being a generation sensor setup.

 [<img src="https://user-images.githubusercontent.com/1471841/149643349-d776f1ad-530c-46aa-91dc-8b9e7c7f3123.png" width="200">](https://user-images.githubusercontent.com/1471841/149643349-d776f1ad-530c-46aa-91dc-8b9e7c7f3123.png)

 Click the Forecast option button and select the Solcast Solar option..
 Click SAVE..
-HA will do all the rest for you
+HA will do all the rest for you.

 [<img src="https://user-images.githubusercontent.com/1471841/174471543-0833b141-0c97-4b90-a058-cf986e89bbce.png" width="200">](https://user-images.githubusercontent.com/1471841/174471543-0833b141-0c97-4b90-a058-cf986e89bbce.png)